Struggling to increase employee engagement in your organisation? We know how you feel!

 10. Give Working Flexibility

-Provide employees with the ability to adjust their work hours to accommodate their personal needs in order to show that you value your team members on a personal level.
-That kind of respect and consideration will keep employees engaged.
+Why not provide your employees with the ability to adjust their work hours to accommodate their personal needs?
+This shows that you value your team members on a personal level.